 Consultation with key stakeholders should be carried out before a draft policy is submitted for approval.
 Stakeholders should also be consulted as part of the review process.
 The consultation may include any areas of concern identified by 2.3.1 and, if required, consultation with the Trade Unions and/or Students’ Union.

 Some policies have to be approved by Council or Senate.
 Other policies by virtue of their wide impact across the University must be approved by the Vice-Chancellor, advised by the Executive Board.
 Approval of other policies is delegated to the relevant Committee or senior manager.
-Authors should refer to the terms of reference of the University’s Committees to help with planning approval routes If in any doubt, advice should be sought from the Deputy Director (Academic Governance and Compliance).
+Authors should refer to the terms of reference of the University’s Committees to help with planning approval routes If in any doubt, advice should be sought from the Head of Governance.

 Student Regulations must be approved by Senate, and Finance Regulations by Council.
 Procedures, guidance and codes of practice should usually be approved by the relevant manager.

 Consultation with relevant Deans and Head of Department/Professional Services is important for all policies to ensure awareness of any implications for their areas of responsibility.